lydtechconsulting/ctf-example-multi-module/README.md

 https://github.com/lydtechconsulting/component-test-framework

-This example application uses Kafka as the broker, Postgres as the database, and uses the Transactional Outbox pattern with Debezium (Kafka Connect) for Change Data Capture (CDC) to publish outbound events.

-The service calls out to a third party service via REST.
-This is represented by a simulator in the component tests.
+This example application exposes a REST endpoint that results in a call to two different third party services via REST.
+These services are represented by simulators in the component tests.

 ## Component Tests